ricomariani/CG-SQL-author/docs/user_guide/01_introduction.md

 fahr += step;
 ```

-This computes the celsius and then prints it out, moving on to the next entry in the table.
-Note that we
+This computes the Celsius temperature and then prints it out, moving on to the
-have started using some shorthand.  `SET` can be elided.
-And the `+=` assignment operators are also
+next entry in the table.
+Note that we have started using some shorthand. `SET`
+can be omitted.
+And the `+=` assignment operators are also supported.
+Top-level
-supported.
-Top level procedure calls can also be made without the `call` keyword, that, too, could have
+procedure calls can also be made without the `call` keyword; that, too, could
-been elided.
+have been omitted.

-Importantly, the CQL compiler uses the normal SQLite order of operations, which is NOT the C order of operations.
+Importantly, the CQL compiler uses the normal SQLite order of operations, which
-As a result, the compiler may need to add parentheses in the C output to get the correct order; or it may remove
+is NOT the same as the C order of operations.
+As a result, the compiler may need
+to add parentheses in the C output to get the correct order; or it may remove
-some parentheses because they are not needed in the C order even though they were in the SQL order.
+some parentheses because they are not needed in the C order even though they
+were in the SQL order.

-The `printf` call operates as before, with the `fahr` and `celsius` variables being passed on to the C runtime library
+The `printf` call operates as before, with the `fahr` and `celsius` variables
-for formatting, unchanged.
+being passed on to the C runtime library for formatting, unchanged.

->NOTE: when calling unknown foreign functions like `printf` string literals are simply passed right through unchanged
+> NOTE: When calling "unchecked" native functions like `printf`, string literals
->as C string literals.
-No CQL string object is created.
+> are simply passed  through unchanged as C string literals.
+No CQL string
+> object is created.

 ### Basic Conversion Rules